Buying real estate in Israel?

 We did some research and made this infographic to help you quickly compare rental yields of the major cities in Israel versus those in neighboring countries.
 It provides a clear view of how this country positions itself as a real estate investment destination, which might interest you if you're planning to invest there.

-What common mistakes do non-Jews make when buying Israeli land?
+What are common mistakes foreign buyers make when purchasing Israeli land?

 It's something we develop in our Israel property pack.

-What are current land prices and market outlook for foreign buyers?
+What are average land prices in Israel for non-Jewish buyers?

 Conclusion